-2.15 Chairman
+4.15 Chair

-- a) The Chairman shall be responsible for the operation of the Board of Directors and chair all Board meetings when present.
-The Chairman has certain delegated executive powers.
-The Chairman must comply with the terms of appointment as confirmed by the Council of Governors and with these Standing Orders. - b) The Chairman shall liaise with the Council of Governors over the appointment and re- appointment of Non-Executive Directors and once appointed shall take responsibility either directly or indirectly for their induction, their portfolios of interests and assignments, and their performance which shall be reported to the Council of Governors annually as per the FT Code of Governance.
+- a) The Chair shall be responsible for the operation of the Board of Directors and chair all Board meetings when present.
+The Chair has certain delegated executive powers.
+The Chair must comply with the terms of appointment as confirmed by the Council of Governors and with these Standing Orders. - b) The Chair shall liaise with the Council of Governors over the appointment and re- appointment of Non-Executive Directors and once appointed shall take responsibility either directly or indirectly for their induction, their portfolios of interests and assignments, and their performance which shall be reported to the Council of Governors annually as per the Foundation Trust Code of Governance.

-c) The Chairman shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.
+c) The Chair shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.

-3. MEETINGS OF THE BOARD OF DIRECTORS
+5 MEETINGS OF THE BOARD OF DIRECTORS

-3.1 Calling Meetings
+5.1 Calling Meetings

 - a) Ordinary meetings of the Board of Directors shall be held at regular intervals at such times and places as the Board may determine. - b) The Chair of the Trust may call a meeting of the Board of Directors at any time. - c) One-third or more members of the Board of Directors may requisition a meeting in writing.
-If the Chair refuses, or fails, to call a meeting within seven days of a requisition being presented, the members signing the requisition may forthwith call a meeting.
+If the Chair refuses, or fails, to call a meeting within seven days of a requisition being presented, the members signing the requisition may forthwith call a meeting. - d) Meetings of the Board must be open to the public, unless the Board in its absolute discretion decides otherwise in relation to all or part of such meetings for reasons of commercial confidentiality or on other proper grounds. - e) The Chair may exclude any member of the public from the meeting of the Board if he considers that he is interfering with or preventing proper conduct of the meeting. - f) Meetings of the Board shall be held at least three times in each financial year at such times and places that the Board may determine. - g) The Board shall arrange for an annual public meeting to be held within 9 months of the end of each financial year.
+The registers and documents set out in paragraphs 33 and 35 of this constitution shall be available for inspection at the meeting subject to the provisions of paragraph 34.2 of the constitution.

-3.2 Notice of Meetings
+5.2 Notice of Meetings